TMR (Targeted Muscle Reinnervation)

 The goal of a TMR fitting is to enable arm amputees to use their prosthesis intuitively.
 For this purpose, nerves that transmitted signals to the natural arm are connected to other muscles.
 This surgical intervention is called Targeted Muscle Reinnervation, or TMR for short.

 After the amputation of an arm, the nerves are still functional up to the amputation site.
 These nerves can generally integrate themselves into a different muscle and trigger a contraction.
-The concept of targeted muscle reinnervation is based on triggering a natural repair mechanism artificially.
+The concept of TMR is based on triggering a natural repair mechanism artificially.
 Thus, a muscle that is no longer functional after the amputation is divided into several segments surgically.

 The original nerve supply for this muscle is severed.
 The surgically relocated nerve ends become incorporated into the muscle.
 This process of establishing a targeted new connection is called targeted reinnervation.